.NET Framework Support for Windows Store Apps and Windows Runtime

 The .NET Framework 4.5 supports a number of software development scenarios with the Windows Runtime.
 These scenarios fall into three categories:

-Developing Windows 8.x Store apps with XAML controls, as described in Roadmap for Windows Store apps using C# or Visual Basic, Developing Windows Store apps (VB/C#/C++ and XAML), and .NET for Windows Store apps overview in the Windows Dev Center.
+Developing Windows 8.x Store apps with XAML controls, as described in Roadmap for Windows Store apps using C# or Visual Basic, How tos (XAML), and .NET for Windows Store apps overview.

 Developing class libraries to use in the Windows 8.x Store apps that you create with the .NET Framework.

 Developing Windows Runtime Components, packaged in .WinMD files, which can be used by any programming language that supports the Windows Runtime.
-For example, see Creating Windows Runtime Components in C# and Visual Basic in the Windows Dev Center.
+For example, see Creating Windows Runtime Components in C# and Visual Basic.

 This topic outlines the support that the .NET Framework provides for all three categories, and describes the scenarios for Windows Runtime Components.
 The first section includes basic information about the relationship between the .NET Framework and the Windows Runtime, and explains some oddities you might encounter in the Help system and the IDE.
 The second section discusses scenarios for developing Windows Runtime Components.